Sadequain: His works

 Sadequain had a commanding knowledge of literature.
 He wrote thousands of "Rubaiyats," which he published in several books.
-These verses have been adjudged unique and critically acclaimed by literary elite.
+These verses have been adjudged unique and critically acclaimed by the literary elite.
 Like his paintings, the verses also address the topics of human nature, virtues and weaknesses of society.

 During his life Sadequain exhibited his works on all continents.
 His exhibitions in foreign countries were sponsored at State levels and were attended by large audiences from all walks of life.
 A "faqir" at heart he gave away most of his paintings to friends and foes, and painted gigantic murals in public buildings at no cost.
 He declared the giveaways as gifts to the citizens of the cities where the public buildings were situated.

 Sadequain has been covered in the print and electronic media extensively such as the TV series "Mojeeza-e-Fun" which highlighted his work in a masterful documentary.
 "The Holy Sinner" is a book published in 2003, cataloguing a number of his paintings, which were exhibited at Mohatta Palace, Karachi during the same year.
 The massive book is one of the largest and heaviest ever published in Pakistan and it also has a collection of articles about Sadequain published previously in magazines and papers over the course of years.